AgoraIO-Community/VideoUIKit-macOS/Sources/Agora-Video-UIKit/AgoraUIKit.docc/AgoraUIKit.md

 # ``AgoraUIKit``

-Integrate Agora Video Calling or Live Video Streaming to your iOS or macOS app with just a few lines of code.
+Integrate Agora Video Calling or Live Video Streaming to your macOS app with just a few lines of code.

 ## Overview